Sign in

 Data Collections Non-Government Schools Census

-The Census provides the community and the Australian Government with information about schools and students in Australia.
-The annual Census collects information about:
+The census provides the community and the Australian Government with information about schools and students in Australia.
+The annual census collects deidentified information about:

 • the numbers of students and staff